15 to Life: Kenneth's Story: Kenneth's re-sentencing journey

 Young's lawyers go to the 13th Judicial Circuit Court Of Florida, in Tampa, for his required re-sentencing hearing, to advocate for his full release from prison.
 The effort to have him released failed, though the judge did obey the Graham ruling by replacing the four unlawful consecutive life sentences with four concurrent sentences of 30 years.

 Young and his lawyers next go to Florida's Second District Court of Appeal, hoping to have the court find that the Circuit Court erred by not releasing him for time served – then 12 years and counting.
 Their argument is further supported by the related decision in Miller v.
 Alabama (2012), in which the US Supreme Court ruled that mandatory sentences of life without parole for juvenile offenders, even in cases of murder, is unconstitutional, reinforcing the concept that "children are different".
 In February 2013, Young's appeal is denied.

 In 2014, Florida mandated reviews for juvenile offenders serving long prison terms, which resulted in a decision that Young would be released after 21 years in prison, rather than 30.

+In 2023, Young was arrested in Florida and charged with numerous drug trafficking offenses as well as violating the terms of his parole.